A Portland lawyer combines technology and litigation to battle incarceration of immigrants and refugees.

-“Children and women were being murdered by the dozens, and the U.S. responded by detaining and deporting them,” says Stephen Manning, an immigration attorney and founder of the Innovation Law Lab, a nonprofit that assists immigrants and refugees.
+“Children and women were being murdered by the dozens," says Stephen Manning, "and the U.S. responded by detaining and deporting them.”

-Borrowing language and tactics from the open-source software community, the Lab’s crowdsourced legal representation system breaks down cases into discrete tasks and distributes the work to lawyers around the countr.
+Borrowing language and tactics from the open-source software community, the Lab functions as a crowdsourced legal representation system.
+It breaks cases down into discrete tasks and distributes the work to lawyers around the country.

-Manning says the group's software algorithm combs successful cases to understand how lawyers actually win, e.g., how much face time they had with clients and whether government counsel cooperated.
+The group's software algorithm combs successful cases to understand how lawyers actually win — for example, how much face time they had with clients and whether government counsel cooperated.

-“People win cases; technology doesn’t win cases," he says.
+“People win cases; technology doesn’t win cases," Manning says.
 "What the technology has done is to revolutionize our ability to see data.”

 A similar spirit animates the Centers of Excellence, a Lab spinoff that trains attorneys outside the immigration space to provide assistance to asylum seekers or unaccompanied minors.